AON Centre (Royal Insurance Building): Description

-The AON Centre is one of Melbourne’s earliest examples of the International Style in office design and was the key point in the commencement of a series of black clad commercial and institutional buildings designed and produced by the Yuncken Freeman Architects firm throughout the later half of the 21st Century.
+The AON Centre is one of Melbourne’s earliest examples of the International Style in office design and was the key point in the commencement of a series of black clad commercial and institutional buildings designed and produced by the Yuncken Freeman Architects firm throughout the later half of the 20th Century.

 The building uses a curtain wall façade system in conjunction with precast concrete clad panels finished in reconstructed black granite.
 Each panel used in the construction of the building was pre-fitted with double-glazed dark thermal tinted glass before the structure was erected.
-The precision and cleverness in the design of the AON Centre allowed for the glass to be fitted so that from the exterior no suspending frame is visible giving the building a seamless, sleek and polished finish.
+The precision and intelligence of the design allowed the glazing system to be installed so that from the exterior no suspending frame is visible, giving the building a seamless, sleek and polished finish.

 The curtain wall façade system uses thick black extruded elements and mullions that are highly repetitive on the façade and create a sense of verticality to the building.
 The façade is set back from the street through the use of a small plaza at the front of the building.
 This plaza gives space back to the CBD whilst acts as the entrance to the building.